Patrick Dennis: Later years and death

-Dennis's work fell out of fashion in the 1970s, and all of his books went out of print.
+Tanner's work fell out of fashion in the 1970s, and all of his books went out of print.
 In his later years, he left writing to become a butler, a job that his friends reported he enjoyed.
 At one time, he worked for Ray Kroc, the CEO of McDonald's.
-Although he was, at long last, using his real name, he was in essence working yet again under a pseudonym; his employers had no inkling that their butler, Tanner, was the famous author Patrick Dennis.
+His employers had no inkling that their butler, "Edwards," was the famous author Patrick Dennis.

 He died from pancreatic cancer in Manhattan at the age of 55, on November 6, 1976.
 At the turn of the 21st century, there was a resurgence of interest in his work, and subsequently many of his novels are once again available.
 His son, Dr. Michael Tanner, wrote introductions to several reissues of his father's books.
-Some of Dennis's original manuscripts are held at Yale University, others at Boston University.
+Some of Tanner's original manuscripts are held at Yale University, others at Boston University.